Climate change: Greenhouse gases

 Greenhouse gases are transparent to sunlight, and thus allow it to pass through the atmosphere to heat the Earth's surface.
 The Earth radiates it as heat, and greenhouse gases absorb a portion of it.
 This absorption slows the rate at which heat escapes into space, trapping heat near the Earth's surface and warming it over time.

 While water vapour (≈50%) and clouds (≈25%) are the biggest contributors to the greenhouse effect, they primarily change as a function of temperature and are therefore mostly considered to be feedbacks that change climate sensitivity.
 On the other hand, concentrations of gases such as (≈20%), tropospheric ozone, CFCs and nitrous oxide are added or removed independently from temperature, and are therefore considered to be external forcings that change global temperatures.

 Before the Industrial Revolution, naturally occurring amounts of greenhouse gases caused the air near the surface to be about 33 °C warmer than it would have been in their absence.
 Human activity since the Industrial Revolution, mainly extracting and burning fossil fuels (coal, oil, and natural gas), has increased the amount of greenhouse gases in the atmosphere.
 In 2022, the concentrations of and methane had increased by about 50% and 164%, respectively, since 1750.
-These levels are higher than they have been at any time during the last 14 million years.
+These levels are higher than they have been at any time during the last 14 million years, i.e., during the middle Cenozoic.
 Concentrations of methane are far higher than they were over the last 800,000 years.

-The Global Carbon Project shows how additions to since 1880 have been caused by different sources ramping up one after another.
+The Global Carbon Project shows how additions to have been caused by different sources ramping up one after another.